Adehwam21/kujiecompiler/README.md

 # kujiecompiler
-A compiler for the kujie programing language
+A compiler for the Kujie programming language